Liish Kozlowski: Political positions

 Kozlowski campaigned on increasing support for working families through universal childcare and fully-funded education, protecting the environment through "prove it first" mining permit legislation, and affordable healthcare for all.

 Kozlowski is pro-choice and supports increasing abortion access for people of color, gender-expansive people, and immigrants.
 They have spoken out in favor of legislation making Minnesota a "trans refuge state" for those seeking gender-affirming care and have pushed for creating inclusive schools and increasing housing access for disadvantaged communities.
 Kozlowski authored a law adding gender-neutral bathrooms in Minnesota schools in 2023.
+They also authored a bill to ban nonessential cosmetic procedures on intersex children under 12, which did not make it to a vote.

-Kozlowski supported efforts to increase funding for the state's Missing and Murdered Indigenous Relatives Office.
-Native American women and girls are only 1% of Minnesota's population but made up 8% of all murdered women and girls from 2010 through 2018.
+Kozlowski championed efforts to increase funding for the state's Missing and Murdered Indigenous Relatives Office.
+Native American women, girls, and Two Spirit relatives are only 1% of Minnesota's population but made up 8% of all murdered women, girls, and Two Spirit people from 2010 through 2018.